hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And never goes by rules, or takes advice,
 >
-> Notes Coulon, with his discerning eye,
+> Not as Coulon, with his discerning eye,
 >
 > Corrects the foot, should it be placed awry,
 >